jordandouglas/LowESS/README.md

 5. For challenge 2, create a new XML file from the `benchmark.fasta` dataset.
 The XML file should be called `C2.xml`.
-6. In the README file, please include the Challenge 1 alignment figure, describe the model used for Challenge 2 as well as any BEAST 2 packages being (see `benchmark` directory for an example)
+6. In the README file, please include the Challenge 1 alignment figure, describe the model used for Challenge 2 as well as any BEAST 2 packages being used (see `benchmark` directory for an example)

 7. To submit the final results, please upload four files: `MY_NAME/C1.fasta`,  `MY_NAME/C1.png`, `MY_NAME/C2.xml`, and `MY_NAME/README.md`.
    ```